Quantum Algorithms for Structured Prediction

 For each algorithm, we choose the hyperparameter setting that minimizes the average objective value over $20$ runs and $1000$ iterations subject to the constraint that its hyperparameter utility is less than $0.01$.
 We use this constraint to avoid unstable hyperparameter settings.
 For instance, a very large step size might reduce the objective value very quickly in the beginning but fail to converge to a good solution.

-The value of the hyperparameters found by the grid search for each algorithm is reported in \Cref{tab:min_max_fig_hyperparameters}.
-Other than the four methods discussed above, a final row called $\beta$-10-SAGA has been included, a description of which will follows.
+The value of the hyperparameters found by the grid search for each algorithm is reported in \cref{tab:min_max_fig_hyperparameters}.
+Other than the four methods discussed above, a final row called $\beta$-10-SAGA has been included, a description of which follows.

 We can see that for SAGA, we have $c_\gamma=0$, resulting in a constant step size consistent with the theoretical proof of convergence of SAGA.
-For SGD and SubSGD, we obtain $c_\gamma = 10$, which is also consistent with the theoretical step sizes of $\sfrac{1}{\mu t}$ and $\sfrac{\eta}{\mu (t+\eta)}$, respectively \cite{shamir2013stochastic}.
+For SGD and {SubSGD}, we obtain $c_\gamma = 10$, which is also consistent with the theoretical step sizes of $\sfrac{1}{\mu t}$ and $\sfrac{\eta}{\mu (t+\eta)}$, respectively \cite{shamir2013stochastic}.
 Note that by the contribution of the regularizer $r(w)=\frac{\lambda \| w\|^2}{2}$, we have $\mu \geq \lambda = 1$.
-For SubSGDP, we see that the polynomial-decay averaging manages to work with a constant step size, whereas to prove its theoretical convergences, a step size of $\sfrac{\eta}{\mu (t+\eta)}$ is used.
+For SGDP, we see that the polynomial-decay averaging manages to work with a constant step size, whereas to prove its theoretical convergences, a step size of $\sfrac{\eta}{\mu (t+\eta)}$ is used.

+The five gradient descent schemes, SGD, {SubSGD}, SGDP, SAGA, and $\beta$-10-SAGA, are compared in \cref{fig:min_max_fig}.
+The objective function value is recorded over $20$ trials of each gradient descent scheme.
+For each gradient descent iteration, the average objective value is shown using dashed and dotted lines, alongside the standard deviation, shown using shaded regions.

-We see that SGD and SubSGD perform poorly (at least for stable choices of hyperparameters, e.g., their having small step sizes).
-SubSGDP results in a great improvement, yet SAGA further outperforms it.
-This is despite the fact that SAGA optimizes the original nonsmooth function in $O(\frac{1}{\epsilon}\log \frac{1}{\epsilon})$ once applied to the smooth approximation $f^\beta$, whereas SubSGDP converges theoretically in the provably optimal rate of $O(\frac{1}{\epsilon})$.
+We see that SGD and {SubSGD} perform poorly (at least for stable choices of hyperparameters, e.g., their having small step sizes).
+SGDP results in a great improvement, yet SAGA further outperforms it.
+This is despite the fact that SAGA optimizes the original nonsmooth function in $O(\frac{1}{\epsilon}\log \frac{1}{\epsilon})$ once applied to the smooth approximation $f^\beta$, whereas SGDP converges theoretically in the provably optimal rate of $O(\frac{1}{\epsilon})$.